On the geometry of punctual Hilbert schemes on singular curves and their motivic zeta functions: Introduction

 Inspired by recent work of Soma and Watari \cite{soma2014punctual} on the geometry of Hilbert schemes, as well as that of Oblomkov, Rasmussen, and Shende \cite{oblomkov2018hilbert} on knot invariants and curve singularities, we associate to a curve singularity with semigroup $\Gamma$ a leveled graph $G_\Gamma$ defined as follows.

 The vertices at level $\ell$ are the elements of the set

 We draw a directed edge from $\Delta \in \mathscr{D}_\ell$ to $\Delta' \in \mathscr{D}_{\ell-1}$ if

-We study the graph $G_\Gamma$ and prove that it has the structure of a tree (Theorem \ref{Tree}).
-Furtheromore, each subsemimodule $\Delta \in \mathscr{D}_{\ell}$ defines a constructible subset $C^{[\Delta]}\subseteq C^{[\ell]}.$ One of the main result of the paper, building on the work in \cite{oblomkov2018hilbert} regarding the defining equations of $C^{[\Delta]}$, is that for certain curve singularities an edge of the graph induces a peicewise trivial fibration:
+We study the graph $G_\Gamma$ and prove that it has the structure of a tree (Theorem \ref{Tree}): the important thing about this theorem is that it explains how to obtain all $\Gamma-$submodules.
+Now, each subsemimodule $\Delta \in \mathscr{D}_\ell$ defines a constructible subset $C^{[\Delta]} \subseteq C^{[\ell]}$, consisting of all ideals $I \subset A$ in $C^{[\ell]}$ such that $v(I\setminus \{0\}) = \Delta$.
+One of the main result of the paper, is that, for certain curve singularities an edge of the graph induces a peicewise trivial fibration (the proof uses the work in \cite{oblomkov2018hilbert} regarding the defining equations of $C^{[\Delta]}$); More precisely, we have the following theorem: